zimeon/iiif-open-metadata/README.md

 Text is quite clear that the rights information applies to the IIIF context resource that may be the JSON of the Manifest: _"A string that identifies a license or rights statement that applies to the content of the resource, such as the JSON of a Manifest or the pixels of an image."_

-While the [2.0 to 3.0 Changle Log](https://iiif.io/api/presentation/3.0/change-log/#125-rename-license-to-rights) does note the change from `license` to `rights` for the property name, and the ability to specify multiple values, it does not discuss the change in semantics to possibly apply to the JSON Manifest.
+While the [2.0 to 3.0 Changle Log](https://iiif.io/api/presentation/3.0/change-log/#125-rename-license-to-rights) does note the change from `license` to `rights` for the property name, and the ability to specify multiple values, it does not discuss the intended change in semantics to possibly apply to the JSON Manifest.

 Image - https://iiif.io/api/image/3.0/#56-rights

-Text is specific that the license applies to the pixels of the image.
-Thus, one can also  and, additionally, the way to do this in the presentation API is to add t `rights` to the Image service description:
+Text is specific that the `rights` URI applies to the pixels of the image.

-Cookbook example "https://iiif.io/api/cookbook/recipe/0008-rights/" repeats the Presentation 3.0 specification text but adds no clarity as to whether the `rights` property applies to the JSON Manifest or the resource it represents.
+Cookbook example "https://iiif.io/api/cookbook/recipe/0008-rights/" repeats the Presentation 3.0 specification text but adds no clarity as to whether the `rights` property applies to the JSON Manifest or the Content Resources (images etc.) it represents.

 ### Image and Presentation 2.0 - `license`